imperfectlink/PowerProps/docs/source/interface.rst

 |

 The Properties List displays all the of the custom properties on the active object.
 The checkboxes allow you to select multiple custom properties to perform your Copy, Select or Remove actions.

+|

+Each custom property has its own dropdown that allows you to perform the actions above as well as edit the property itself, randomize the values within a range and create a material Attribute node within the active material that is preloaded with the relevant information to utilize the custom attribute.